Call4Cloud | MMP-C | Autopilot | Device Preparation

 We solved the problem, and we solved the mystery about why it was only giving issues on Windows 11 Enterprise devices but still, I wanted to know more about the WindowsUDK

-Please note: This part of the blog is just me looking at the 100% NOT documented UDK.
+Please note: This blog part is just me looking at the 100% NOT documented UDK.
 Still, wondering why it’s not documented.
 I am just trying to sum up what I came across, nothing more so if you are not interested in me rambling about UDK, you could skip this part.

 The WindowsUDK AKA the Windows Undocked Dev Kit AKA.
 I started my UDK journey by looking at the MicrosoftWindows.UndockedDevKit Appx package itself and the corresponding DLL files with the IDA Tool and the Dotnet Peek tool